0x00000002/token-staking/docs/checkpoints_guide.md

 - **System growth** and adoption metrics
 - **Pool distribution** for reward calculations

-## How to About Your Staking Strategy
+## How to Think About Your Staking Strategy

 Understanding checkpoints can help you make better staking decisions: